Quilotoa tour: Hints to a successful experience!

 - wooly hat

 - gloves (optional)

 While hiking the Quilotoa loop you will need, a pair of hiking poles , water to keep yourself well hydrated, if you don’t have hiking poles take a dog stick, at some point you will need it to scare away some noisy dogs that will most likely be close to populated areas and as hiking poles too!

 Taking a lunch box can be very helpful since depending on the hikes they can last several hours.

 Plan the trail before you leave and use your common sense as much as possible to avoid getting lost or taking the wrong trail.

 Quilotoa Tours we offer!

-If you came this far reading this article and are interested in our amazing tours and experiences, please follow this links to learn more about
+If you came this far reading this article and are interested in our amazing Quilotoa tours (one full day tour) or Quilotoa loop tour and experience, please follow these links to learn more about them.